gocraft/web/README.md

 Note that each time we make a subrouter, we need to supply the context as well as a path namespace.
 The context CAN be the same as the parent context, and the namespace CAN just be "/" for no namespace.

 ### Request lifecycle
+The following is a detailed account of the request lifecycle:

 1. Wrap the default Go http.ResponseWriter and http.Request in a web.ResponseWriter and web.Request, respectively (via structure embedding).
 2. Allocate a new root context.
 This context is passed into your root middleware.
 3. Execute middleware on the root router.
 We do this before we find a route!